Day Trip To Death Valley from Las Vegas

-You can make the trip in a single, 9 to 12 hour day (in fact, there are some tour operators who organize such trips – more on that below), or you might opt for a more relaxed, overnight trip before you return to the more plush comforts of the Riviera.
+You can make the trip in a single, 9 to 12 hour day (in fact, there are some tour operators who organize such trips – more on that below), or you might opt for a more relaxed, overnight trip before you return to your hotel.
 In this post, we’ll give you some highlights and let you decide how you’d best like to tackle this natural wonder for yourself.

 Death Valley: A Day Trip To Die For?